South China AA: Coaches

-Partnerships
+Branding and partnerships

+Under former chairman, Steven Lo, South China had reinvented their image and partnered with several organisations and brands to reignite interest in Hong Kong football.

+Hong Kong Red Cross

+In 2007, South China entered into a partnership with Hong Kong Red Cross.

+The partnership is a pioneer between a sports association and a humanitarian organisation in Hong Kong.

+South China is the first football team to ever bear the Red Cross emblem on the official kit.

+Giorgio Armani

+South China previously appointed Giorgio Armani as their official tailor.

+Philippe Starck

+In celebration of the 100th Anniversary of the establishment of South China Football Team, world-renowned designer Philippe Starck produced a special edition of the "Peninsula Chair", with the faces of the team and the chairman printed on.

+Tottenham Hotspur

 On 3 November 2009, South China and Tottenham Hotspur jointly announced a club partnership in Hong Kong.

 South China became the first club partner of Spurs in Asia.
-The partnership is for 2 years with an option to extend further.
-Besides planning in sharing of best practice in any areas of the technical and business sides of football, Tottenham Hotspur has the first option on South China players at all age levels.
-Tottenham Hotspur will support South China's coaching development through the exchange of scientific data, coaching materials and visits of coaching staffs to and from both teams.
-The two clubs will explore the possibility of a joint youth Academy and training centre in Hong Kong or in mainland China.
+The partnership was for 2 years with an option to extend further.

+Besides planning inandring of best practice in any areas of the technical and business sides of football, Tottenham had the first option on South China players at all age levels and supported South China's coaching development through the exchange of scientific data, coaching materials and visits of coaching staffs to and from both teams.

+The two clubs explored the possibility of a joint youth Academy and training centre in Hong Kong or in mainland China.